-On my return to Spain I was accompanied by a dear friend and it was a lovely experience introducing someone to one of my special places.
-Especially since she enjoyed it so much!
-We wanted our trip to focus on day hikes around central Spain and ended up having a magical time exploring each day.
-Our first two days centered on hikes in the Community of Madrid which were easy and cheap to reach from Madrid via the regional train system.
+On my third visit to Spain I was accompanied by a dear friend and it was a lovely experience introducing someone to one of my special places.
+I’m thrilled to say she enjoyed the trip a lot!
+We wanted our journey to focus on day hikes around central Spain and ended up having a magical time exploring each day.
+Our first two days included hikes in the Community of Madrid which were easy and cheap to reach from Madrid via the regional train system.
 Now I’m saying it’s easy for any normal person but we managed to get a little turned around due to our excitement and exhaustion from travel.
 These are the highlights of the first two days of hiking:

 On day one, just outside of Cercedilla, we hiked Montón de Trigo, along the forested Roman Road within the Parque Nacional Sierra de Guadarrama.
 The 10 km hike is a small part of a much larger trail system.
 Getting to the trailhead required a 3 km uphill walk from the Cercedilla train station (nice warm up) but we quickly entered a calming pine and oak forest with the trail clearly marked.
 The course had us skipping over a few streams and much of the path was a challenging rocky surface that the old road was built with but it was a great first hike and were extremely excited to reach the top which offered it beautiful views of the town and nearby sub-ranges.